RickvanLoo/ErendilModpack/plugins/Rex_Mods-Trials_of_Odin/README.md

 - Toggleable Event System Overhaul: Events can now be bound to the player so that they only receive events they've "unlocked"

-### Iron Man Mode

-- Toggleable Iron Man Mode: Once your character dies, you get logged out & that character is deleted forever.
-Try a true Iron Man Run!
-- Toggleable Iron Man Lite: Once your character dies, instead of being deleted, inventory is destroyed & stats are reset to zero.
-At least you get to keep your base?
-- Toggleable World Breaker Mode: **ONLY** for the hardcore.
-On death, logs you out, deletes your character & your world. **HAS NOT BEEN TESTED IN MULTIPLAYER, WOULD NOT RECOMMEND.
-TRY AT YOUR OWN RISK.**
-- Iron Man Mode must be enabled for Iron Man Lite or World Breaker to function.

 ## Planned Features

 - Allow bosses to spawn their corresponding events during boss fights.